 What is the difference between Enrollment System and Education CRM?

-It is really difficult to have a generic definition for an education CRM because it is a used very differently across various institutes.
-It is tuned to manage certain micro-processes; therefore it is very difficult to define it.
-Let’s take the example of a micro-process
+It is really difficult to have a generic definition for an education CRM because it is used very differently across various institutes.
+It is tuned to manage certain aspects of the enrollment process; therefore it is very difficult to define it.
+Let’s take the example of these aspects

 - Designing registration forms for events.